microsoft/vscode-python/CONTRIBUTING.md

 ### Run dev build and validate your changes

-To test the changes you launch a development version of VS Code on the workspace vscode, within the `vscode-python` folder.
+To test changes, open the `vscode-python` folder in VSCode, and select the workspace titled `vscode`.
-Then open the debug panel (`Ctrl-Shift-D`), select the `Extension` launch option from the `Debug and Run` dropdown menu, and click start.
+Then, open the debug panel by clicking the `Run and Debug` icon on the sidebar, select the `Extension` option from the top menu, and click start.
 A new window will launch with the title `[Extension Development Host]`.

 ### Running Unit Tests